shuvo881/SalesForce-Practices/README.md

 # 30. 01.
 2024

-## Send email usnig Template:
+## Send email using Template:

-1st of all creating a template in org, which name is working. then I used it at trigger by setTemplateID() and setTargetObjectId().
+1st of all creating a template in org, which name is working. then I used it to trigger by setTemplateID() and setTargetObjectId().

 ```apex
     trigger CaseTrigger on Case (after insert) {